 The top-level middle glyph reads “yute lee” meaning “arrival” in the Mayan language.

-Then we read “King of Kings” and the next row mentions Ek Balam’s ruler, “Ukit Kan Lek Tok”.
+Then we find the symbol for the “King of Kings” and the next row mentions Ek Balam’s ruler by name, “Ukit Kan Lek Tok”.
 Take note that “Kan” is also the word for serpent in the Mayan language.
 Something I find interesting as we decode glyphs found on the tongue of a serpent.
 However, his named means father of the four flints.

 To the left of the bottom row, we can see the emblem glyph for Ek Balam, meaning dark jaguar or star jaguar or even dark star jaguar.

 It’s also interesting to note that Ek means “dark” but can also represent dirt or the dark soil.
 This could be a stretch of my imagination at work but it calls to mind how Km.t was the name of the land given to Egypt by it’s ancient people.
 Al Khem.
 This where we get the word ‘alchemy’ from.
 Km.t or Kemet meant the “black land” for the rich alluvial soul found along the nile.

 If we reverse the K and the E we now have EK, which means dark dirt or soil and even star to the ancient Maya.